Machina-Labs/rsi_driver_hw/README.md

 Most companies are content with writing programs on robot controllers and letting the robots repeat those programs.
 However, our robots get bored quickly, so we always want to give them new paths from an external computer.

-To give the robots paths, we need to use a Kuka package called RSI (Robot Sensor Interface).
-RSI lets us control the robots from an external PC via sensor-guided motion.
+To give the robots paths, we need to use two software packages:

+The first is a Kuka package called RSI (Robot Sensor Interface).
+RSI lets us control the robots without having to write a program beforehand.
+Want the robot to do a sine wave?
+RSI.
+Want the robot to move based on a distance sensor?
+RSI.

+The second is an RSI plugin called EthernetRSIXML.
+This plugin enables us to send data to the robots from an external PC.
+Now, we can make paths on the PC and send them to the robot.
 Currently, we run the robots in cartesian coordinates, giving them XYZ points in space to hit.
 Now, though, we're getting cocky, and think it's time to send them joint commands instead.

 ## Your Job